It All Started with a Note

 "So when did you and Alex get all chummy?"
 Jack asked.
 She'd been wondering for quite some time now.

 "I'm not sure.
 After the plane incident, I'd have thought that he'd hate me.
-Turns out his father wasn't really on Scorpia, but I thought he was.
+Turns out his father wasn't really involved with Scorpia, but I'd thought he was.
 I told Alex so, and he went so pale I thought he might faint, but he didn't.
-I lost consciousness shortly after, so I don't know how he reacted, but I was very surprised to get his call.
-Again, I thought that everyone thought I was dead."
+I lost consciousness shortly after, so I don't know how he reacted, but I was very surprised to get his message.
+Again, I thought that most people thought I was dead."

 "I was tempted a few times to poison myself and just die.
 I was in that cell for a month and a half, and after being trapped for that long, death seemed like a good way to be free."
-Jack gasped.
+Jack gasped, horrified at the thought.
 "But I didn't.
 Something held me back."

 Yassen lowered his voice until it was nearly inaudible.
 "You did."
 Jack gasped, but the Russian refused to elaborate on his sentence.
 There was an uncomfortable silence, and then Alex came back down the stairs.